Joseph B. Cobb

 Joseph Beckham Cobb (April 11, 1819 – September 15, 1858) was an American writer and politician.

 Joseph Beckham Cobb was born on April 11, 1819, in Oglethorpe County, Georgia; George T. Buckley identifies Cobb's birthplace as near Lexington, Georgia.
 His father was Thomas W. Cobb.
-He attended a school in Willington, South Carolina, and the University of Georgia, leaving in 1838 without a degree.
+He attended a school in Willington, South Carolina, and the University of Georgia (then called Franklin College), leaving in 1838 without a degree.
 He married Almira Clayton on October 5, 1837.